dminkovski/aca101todo/Readme.md

-# App Inno Workshop (internal) for Azure Container Apps, App Service and FrontDoor

 ## Motivation
-Create a Hands-On workshop for Cloud Solution Architects looking to implement Azure Container Apps and FrontDoor as an alternative to AKS.
+Create a Hands-On workshop to implement Azure Container Apps and FrontDoor as an alternative to AKS.

 ## Business Application Project
 Introducing the Ultimate Todo App: